 Find out more about our cultural heritage work in this series of videos, produced in collaboration with the Chau Chak Wing Museum.

 The size of data generated by modern instruments continue to grow each year.
 In the area of analysing 'Big Data', computer aided interrogation is more efficient and powerful than is humanly possible.
 Chemometrics includes a suite of statistical methods to filter the data from the noise in datasets to highlight the real underlying processes occurring in your research.

 We have an established track record of providing high quality consulting services to a wide range of clients, including multinationals, small-to-medium enterprises, government departments and public utilities.
-Previous projects have included studies of microplastics, structure determination, characterisation of unknown contaminants, and assisting in process/quality control.
+Previous projects have included studies of microplastics, structure determination, characterisation of unknown contaminants, synthesis of proteins and assisting in process/quality control.